Reemaalduailej/Moving-Robot-Arm-using-ROS/README.md

-# Moving Robotic Arm using ROS
+# Simulating a Robotic Arm in ROS

 ---